Overview

 Complex table layouts can confuse screen readers and should be simplified when possible.

-There will be more about accessible Tables coming soon.
+There will be more about accessible Tables in Word coming soon.

 Resources